AbdulwahabMo/Predicting-the-Sun-s-Bounty/README.md

 Requirements:
 Following are the python libraries required to run the code.

-Highlight.js('pandas': '1.5.3',
+"('pandas': '1.5.3',
  'numpy': '1.23.5',
  'matplotlib': '3.7.1',
  'scikit-learn': '1.2.2',
  'keras': '2.15.0',
- 'pytorch': '2.1.0+cu121')
+ 'pytorch': '2.1.0+cu121')"

 # Training and Testing
-To run the code, you only need to run the code Highlight.js(main.py).
+To run the code, you only need to run the code ("main.py").
 Accordingly, same results would appear and you may adjust the parameters if needed.